loowenwen/ctrl-AI-dlt/README.md

-# AgentBTO: Re-Imagining Your Home Buying Decisions with AI
+# Agent-BTOgether: Re-Imagining Your Home Buying Decisions with AI
 Group: **ctrl-AI-dlt**

-AgentBTO is a one‑stop, agentic AI application that helps Singapore homebuyers research, evaluate, and decide on HDB BTO projects with confidence.
+Agent-BTOgether is a one‑stop, agentic AI application that helps Singapore homebuyers research, evaluate, and decide on HDB BTO projects with confidence.
 It consolidates affordability, cost estimation, public sentiment, and transport connectivity into a single workflow backed by a FastAPI backend and a React (Vite) frontend.

 ## Table of Contents
 1. Overview